Start implementing these Tweet ideas today, and see 12x the website traffic from Twitter in 12 months

 - The takeaway(s): Subheads and major points

-1. The title: Easy, just use the title.
+1. The subtitle: Easy, just use the subtitle

-Goal: Find out if your title is click-worthy enough and which titles in your Tweets end up performing best.
+Goal: Your title show up in the preview automatically, so find out if your subtitle is click-worthy enough and test which subtitles in your Tweets end up performing best.
+It’s a great way to test subtitle formulas for your articles.

-Goal: Add more context to the Tweet, which is often lead to retweets if it’s catchy.
+Goal: Add more context to the Tweet, which often leads to retweets if it’s catchy.

 3. The excerpt: Interesting statement